NTURacingTeam/docker/README.md

 This command attach to the shell of a container, if the container is not running, the script will run it first.

+> Note: If you want to exit container's shell, simply use `exit` command.

 #### stop

 This stop a running container.